Going on your first Royal Caribbean cruise may seem daunting, but it's easier than you think if you do the right things.

 In order to go on any cruise, you need certain documentation and depending on your nationality, where you're sailing from and to, as well as your itinerary, there could be different requirements.

-If everyone sailing has a passport, that's the ideal situation.
+Ideally, everyone will have a valid passport.
 Royal Caribbean recommends cruising with a passport that will not expire in less than six months for any cruise, and we agree.
 Passports are the simplest and best document you can have to cruise.

 If you're planning a European, Australian, or Asian cruise, you're going to need a passport for everyone, no matter what.